yon3zu/xBrute-GO/README.md

 - Build In GOLANG Latest Version (20.5)

 ## _note_
-please put your own password list in lispass.txt and make sure your format weblist is http://site.com, use 100 thread to avoid goroutine error. thanks
+very recomended to scan cms first to filtering wordpress site, and please put your own password list in lispass.txt and make sure your format weblist is http://site.com, use 100 thread to avoid goroutine error. thanks

 ## _license_